Back to Insights

 That’s a losing strategy.

 The winning approach?
-Build AI infrastructure that lives natively inside your client’s existing tools.
-Their CRM.
-Their email.
-Their Slack.
-Their meeting software.
-Their deal rooms.
+Build AI infrastructure that lives natively inside your existing tools.
+Your CRM.
+Your email.
+Your Slack.
+Your meeting software.
+Your deal rooms.

 Why this matters:

-Proof: How I Rebuilt My Site with AI in 48 Hours
+Proof: How I Rebuilt This Site with AI in 48 Hours

 I rebuilt my entire personal site using Claude Code in one weekend.
 Not a prototype.
 Not a template hack.
 A fully custom, production-ready site with: